 Early diagnosis

 Another important reason for regular prostate exams is early diagnosis.
-Some conditions become worse when they are not treated.
-Cancer can cause serious complications.
+Some conditions may worsen without treatment, including the potential for complications with cancer.
 In some cases, cancer cells can become metastatic.
-In this scenario, cancer spreads to other parts of the patient’s body.
-It can lead to life-threatening problems.
+In this scenario, cancer spreads to other parts of the patient’s body, which can lead to life-threatening problems.

 Benign prostatic hyperplasia also becomes worse when the condition is left without treatment.
 This can lead to more severe lower urinary tract symptoms.
 The patient may also be at risk of a urinary tract infection and issues with their bladder.

-When these conditions are diagnosed at an early stage, the treatment can usually provide more successful results.
+Early diagnosis of these conditions often leads to more successful treatment outcomes and may make treatment more manageable.
 It is also generally easier to treat a condition when it is still in an early developmental stage.

 Get Your FREE PSA Lowering Diet Plan!